 Solar Pool heating: $5.00 per estimated therm displaced

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering becomes relevant after your solar system is up and running.
-If you've signed a net metering agreement with your Tamalpais Homestead Valley utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some places, this credit is dollar-for-dollar, while in other places you might get refunded a percentage of the value.
+- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
+If you have a net metering agreement in place with your Tamalpais Homestead Valley utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some places, this credit is dollar-for-dollar, while in others you may make back a percentage of the value.

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
-A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a predetermined percentage of your solar system's cost.
+When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
+An incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specified percentage of your solar system's cost.

 Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit applies to you, reach out to your local Tamalpais Homestead Valley solar installation expert.
+Your local Tamalpais Homestead Valley solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives